Jayvardhan-24/Miles2Green-Edunet-Project/Miles2Green_README.md

 ## ⚙️ Next Steps
 - Perform **exploratory data analysis (EDA)** to identify trends and patterns.
 - Develop **predictive models** to estimate energy efficiency and environmental impact.

+# Week 2 - Machine Learning Model Development

+This week focused on building a predictive machine learning model for the Miles2Green project.
+The goal was to develop a simple yet effective model capable of predicting electric vehicle (EV) trip energy consumption.
+This prediction will support personalized eco-driving insights and sustainability storytelling.

+## Objectives Completed

+* Understand the structure and purpose of both datasets
+* Perform essential preprocessing and data cleaning
+* Visualize key patterns to validate data quality
+* Build and evaluate baseline predictive ML models
+* Generate insights to validate model performance

+---

+## Datasets Used

+* **EV_Energy_Consumption_Dataset.csv** – Time-series EV telemetry data
+* **Electric Vehicle Trip Energy Consumption Data.csv** – Trip-level summary data

+The predictive model was built primarily using the trip-level dataset.

+---

+## Preprocessing & Data Cleaning

+The following steps were performed to clean and prepare the data:

+### Basic Cleaning

+* Removed duplicate rows
+* Handled missing values:

+  * Numeric values → filled with median
+  * Categorical values → filled with mode
+* Corrected data types (e.g., converting timestamps)

+### Outlier Removal

+* Removed extreme outliers using Interquartile Range (IQR) method for:

+  * Trip Distance
+  * Trip Energy Consumption
+  * Trip Time Length

+### Encoding & Scaling

+* Applied Label Encoding for categorical columns (e.g., Day of Week)
+* Scaled numerical features using StandardScaler

+---

+## Visualization & Data Understanding

+To extract insights and validate the data, the following visualizations were generated:

+* **Histogram** of the target variable (Trip Energy Consumption)
+* **Correlation heatmap** for feature relationships
+* **Scatter plot** of Trip Distance vs Energy Consumption
+* **Boxplot** of Trip Distance to confirm outlier removal

+These plots helped confirm data consistency and identify meaningful feature relationships.

+---

+## Model Development

+Two regression models were built and compared:

+### 1. Linear Regression

+* Served as a baseline model
+* Provided quick interpretability

+### 2. Random Forest Regressor

+* Captured nonlinear relationships
+* Typically more robust

+Both models were trained on an 80/20 train-test split.

+---

+## 📈 Model Evaluation

+Evaluation metrics used:

+* **MAE (Mean Absolute Error)**
+* **MSE (Mean Squared Error)**
+* **R² Score**

+### Final Results

+**Linear Regression:**

+* MAE: 0.2862
+* MSE: 0.1595
+* R² Score: 0.8434

+**Random Forest Regressor:**

+* MAE: 0.2439
+* MSE: 0.1189
+* R² Score: 0.8832

+➡️ Random Forest demonstrated the best performance and was selected as the final model.

+---

+## Insights

+* Strong relationship observed between **Trip Distance** and **Energy Consumption**
+* Model successfully captures patterns and trends in the dataset
+* R² score above 0.88 indicates high reliability for prediction

+---

+## Week 2 Summary

+This week successfully completed all essential steps for building the predictive ML model:

+* Cleaned and prepared the dataset
+* Performed exploratory data analysis
+* Built baseline and advanced regression models
+* Evaluated model performance with industry-standard metrics
+* Selected the best-performing model (Random Forest)

+This lays the foundation for Week 3, where insights and model predictions will be used to generate AI-driven sustainability stories.

+---

+Next Step: **Story generation & integrating predictions into Miles2Green narrative engine.**